souffle-lang/souffle-lang.github.io/pages/docs/tutorial.md

 ```prolog
 .type <name> = [ <name_1>: <type_1>, ..., <name_k>: <type_k> ]
 ```
-Currently, there is no output facility, but Soufflé 2.0 will support this.
+Currently, there is no output facility, but it is planned that Soufflé 2.0 will support this.
 In the meantime, this can be simulated by mapping records to relations, where ``.output`` can then be called.
 The following example creates a record corresponding to a pair of numbers, in which the ``Flatten`` relation can be then be printed.
 ```prolog